Welcome to our Sub Domain, www.unbannedbiblepublications/e-books

 Part 2: MARTYRS AT THE GATES OF HADES; JESUS’ BAPTISM WITH FIRE

 At Pentecost, the indwelling of the Holy Spirit empowered Jesus’ personally born again body of believers to evangelize the entire known world.
-What is Jesus’ ‘baptism with fire’ really and what does the ‘gates of Hades’ mean?
+The true Baptism of Fire is a lesson in obedient service.
+What does the ‘gates of Hades’ mean?
 The stoning of Stephen, the first martyr.
-The binging on blood had begun.
-Why the disciple/followers of The Way had to endure such horrible suffering for the truth of Jesus.
+The religious binging on blood had begun.
+The Followers of The Way fled with the Gospel.
+Since Nero, the political world joined in the persecution of the disciple/followers of The Way for the truth of Jesus.

 © COPYRIGHT NOW UNBANNED PUBLICATIONS